The Story of Stanton Hall

 In 1857, Irish immigrant and cotton merchant Frederick Stanton began construction on the home of his dreams: a palatial Greek Revival style residence in the heart of Natchez.
 Then known as Belfast, Stanton's home occupied an entire city block and cost over $83,000 before it was even furnished.
 Marble mantel pieces were imported from New York, ornate gasoliers were purchased from Philadelphia, and immense mirrors were ordered from France.
 The facade of Stanton's home was equally impressive with its Corinthian columns and delicate cast iron railings.

 The home was completed only months before Stanton's death in 1859 and was occupied by Union troops during the Civil War.
 The family remained in residence until 1894, at which point the building was transformed into the Stanton College for Young Ladies and rechristened Stanton Hall.

-For more information about tours or booking, please call:
+For more information about tours, please call:

 601.446.6631 or 800.647.6742

 For more information about hosting events, please contact: